Persistent heterodimensional cycles in periodic perturbations of Lorenz-like attractors: Main results

-{} Note that if condition (C4) is not satisified, then both orbits of homoclinic tangency will be contained in the same three-dimensional invariant manifold, and, therefore, no heterodimensional cycles can be born near them (see \citep{tu96}), so (C4) is necessary for creation of heterodimensional cycles.
-This condition is automatically fulfilled in the symmetric case, but in the general case this is an additional equality-type condition, which makes the bifurcation under consideration to be of codimension 3.
-In principle, when we consider perturbations of systems satisfying conditions (C1), (C2), and (C4), we may consider the distance between the nearest leaves of the foliation $\mathcal{F}_0$ passing through the points of $\Gamma$ and $\tilde\Gamma$ as an independent bifurcation parameter.
-We, however, do not need this and consider an arbitrary 3-parameter unfolding $F_\varepsilon$, $\varepsilon=(\varepsilon_1,\varepsilon_2,\varepsilon_3)$ of the map $F$ satisfying (C1), (C2), and (C4), for which we require only that
+Note that if condition (C5) is not satisfied, then both orbits of homoclinic tangency will be contained in the same three-dimensional invariant manifold \citep{tu96} and, therefore, no heterodimensional cycles can be born near them.
+So, condition (C5) is necessary for the creation of heterodimensional cycles.
+This condition is automatically fulfilled in the symmetric case (when the involution $\mathcal{R}$ near $O$ preserves the orientation in the weak stable direction $x$, as given by (\ref{eq:symmetryR})).
+However, in the general case this is an additional equality-type condition, which makes the bifurcation under consideration a bifurcation of codimension 3.
+In principle, when we consider perturbations of systems satisfying conditions (C1)-(C3) and (C5), we may consider the distance between the nearest leaves of the foliation $\mathcal{F}_0$ passing through the points of $\Gamma$ and $\tilde\Gamma$ as an independent bifurcation parameter.
+We, however, do not need this and consider an arbitrary 2-parameter unfolding $F_\varepsilon$, with $\varepsilon=(\varepsilon_1,\varepsilon_2)$, of the map $F$ satisfying (C1)-(C3) and (C5), for which we require only that

-Thus, we can choose $(\mu_1,\mu_2,\theta)$ as new parameters.
+Thus, we can choose $(\mu_1,\mu_2)$ as new parameters.